Dentists diagnose and treat problems with a patient’s teeth, gums, and

 Experience in Dentistry

 It is expected by most Dental schools that candidates will exhibit a confirmed interest and motivation in a dental career by participating in career-related activities such as job shadowing, community service and other volunteer opportunities.
 You should demonstrate an interest in addressing health gaps or commitment to service and care for underserved communities to make yourself more desirable.
 Having strong career experiences and life accomplishments will allow you to validate your professionalism and maturity, which are strongly considered in the application process.
+Additionally, many dental schools require students to job shadow a dentist for a minimum of 100 hours.

 Dentistry requires diagnostic ability and manual skills.
 You should have good visual memory; excellent judgment regarding space, shape and color; a high degree of manual dexterity; and scientific ability.